chrahunt/TagProReplays/README.md

 * Whammy: No changes, just needed to shim.

 **Extension File Organization**:
-* **build/**: This is the directory that the extension gets built to.
+* **build/**: This is the directory that the extension gets built to. `dev` is the target for the development build process and `release` is the target for the production build.
-* **lib/**: Third-party libraries that either don't have a proper module, or which required customization.
 * **src/**: Main source files for the extension.
-* **background.js**: The background page for the extension.
-It handles initial setup of the database that holds the extension data as well as the rendered movie data.
-It also has functions for getting and setting the textures, rendering movies, and other tasks to support the user interface.
-* **cookies.js**: Utility script with functions for getting and setting cookies.
-* **filesystem.js**: FileSystem API interface for storing, retrieving, and deleting rendered webm videos.
-* **in-page-preview.js**: Create the in-browser replay viewer UI and provide additional functions for editing the replay from the replay viewer.
-* **indexedDBUtils.js**: Provides interface for interaction with IndexedDB store, which is used for holding replay information.
-* **map_draw_functions.js**: Contains methods for drawing and animating replays from the raw position/game state data.
-* **menu.js**: Provides the interface to the in-page user interface.
-Initialized on tagprop server home pages by `TagProReplays.js`.
-* **messaging.js**: Provides messaging interface for content script <=> background script messaging.
-* **replayRecordings.js**: Content script for in-game recording.
-This is injected by code in TagProReplays.js when the user is in a game.
-* **TagProReplays.js**: The main content script.
-Contains functions for initializing the user interface, injecting the recording script into the game page, updating the settings cookies used by the recording script, and relaying recorded information to the background page to be saved.
-* **textures.js**: Contains functions for generating DataURL representations for textures from URLs as well as retrieving and converting textures between different formats.
+    - **js/**: Files directly under this directory are treated as individual entry points for the browserify build.
+        + **modules/**: These files are disregarded by the build process (it's assumed that they'll be required by the top-level js files).
+* **vendor/**: Third-party libraries that either don't have a proper module, or which required customization.
+Subdirectories other than `js` are copied to the `build` directory on build.

 For CSS content scripts, ensure that referenced resources are prepended with `chrome-extension://__MSG_@@extension_id__/`, and listed under `web_accessible_resources` in the manifest.

 ### Testing

 With [npm](https://github.com/npm/npm) installed, run `npm install` in the project root directory.